 We are partnered with one of the largest and most respected labs in the United States.
 They have decades of experience in creating invisible aligners, having treated hundreds of thousands of patients safely and effectively.

-Our aligners are made of a smooth, comfortable, BPA free plastic that won't irritate your cheeks and gums like traditional metal braces often do.
+Our aligners are made of a smooth, comfortable, high-quality BPA free dental grade thermoplastic that won't irritate your cheeks and gums like traditional metal braces often do.

 No. We have a licensed orthodontist review each case and enhance every treatment plan.
 This way we can send you your aligners directly from the lab to your home, saving you costly trips to the your local dental clinic.
 Easysmile is deeply committed to the medical safety and positive outcome of our patients.
 We collect the same medical data before treatment as a traditional orthodontic practice would.

 Depending on how crooked your teeth are, our invisible aligner system is designed to be used for 3 to 10 months.

 We have re-engineered the treatment model to enable remote treatment for mild to moderate cases without affecting treatment outcome.
 This removes office overhead costs and unnecessary medical fees that make up the majority of the cost in a traditional dental clinic.

 Yes we have helped many customers improve their bite issues.
 Fill out our 30-second smile assessment and get evaluated to find out exactly how we can fix your bite.